The Killer Elite: Plot

 Mike Locken and George Hansen are longtime friends and professional partners, agents of Communications Integrity (ComTeg), a private intelligence agency that handles covert assignments for the CIA.
 At the end of their latest assignment, Hansen betrays Locken by killing their client and shooting Locken in the knee and elbow, effectively "retiring" him.
 After months of painful rehabilitation, Locken wears metal braces, but is able to walk with a cane.
 Upon being released from the hospital, Locken moves in with his nurse, Amy, to continue his therapy.
 As months pass, Locken undergoes serious martial-arts training with a cane, becoming adept with it while vowing revenge against Hansen for his betrayal.

-ComTeg director Cap Collis refuses to put Locken back into the field again, assuming that he is only fit for a desk job.
+ComTeg deputy director Cap Collis refuses to put Locken back into the field again, assuming that he is only fit for a desk job.
 O’Leary, a CIA agent, hires ComTeg to protect Yuen Chung, a Taiwanese politician who arrived in the United States with a delegation that includes his daughter, Tommie.
 Chung has been targeted for assassination, and Hansen has been hired to carry out the assignment.
 Locken assembles his old team, including driver Mac and marksman Jerome Miller, but they do not know that Collis is in collaboration with Hansen, hoping to unseat current ComTeg director Lawrence Weybourne.
 Collis has hired two separate hit squads, one led by Hansen and one led by ninja Negato Toku, to eliminate Chung after the first ambush attempt failed, an arrangement that Hansen dislikes but with which he reluctantly complies when Collis gives him the next opportunity to kill Chung.